 Where to eat and drink in York

 Yorkshire may be home of everyone’s favourite savoury pudding, but York’s burgeoning culinary reputation goes far beyond baked batter.
 At Le Cochon Aveugle, chef owner Josh Overington uses French cooking techniques with local produce to create daily changing tasting menus served in supper-club style, while Pairings Wine Bar is the perfect spot for a more informal yet special evening – think charcuterie-style platters matched with Coravin wine flights, similar to the Dublin restaurant Note.

-For those happy to make the journey into the countryside, Banks’ The Black Swan at Oldstead is a must – and you can even book one of the bedrooms on site for a truly special weekend in York.
+For those happy to make the journey into the countryside, Banks’ The Black Swan at Oldstead is a must.
+You can even book one of the bedrooms on site for a truly special weekend in York.
 The tasting menu takes inspiration from the surrounding landscape and is based on whatever Banks and his family are growing on the farm.

 With the city being the best jumping off point for exploring York and its surrounding villages, there are plenty of luxury and boutique offerings for short and relaxed stays.
 For a weekend in York with a spot of grandeur and views of York Minster, The Principal combines Victorian architecture with modern interiors.

 23 St Mary’s Guest House is a charming B&B housed in a beautifully decorated townhouse less than five minutes from the River Ouse.
 For something more personal, restored Regency townhouse Atelier 22 comes with the owners’ own artwork, Persian rugs, period French and contemporary furniture and 18th-century château doors.